 As an Enterprise Resource Planning (ERP) system, SAP Business One helps you automate important business processes in financials, operations, and human resources.
 One feature that is especially helpful for both sales and purchase cycles is price lists.
 You can use this feature to determine prices automatically for items, whether it is for one business partner or many.
 Read on to learn more about using price lists to save time and increase accuracy in SAP Business One.

 How Price Lists Work in a Sales Cycle

 To create three separate price lists for this product, you assign a factor, which is a percentage that is applied to the base price.
 A retailers’ price list might have a factor of 1.75.
 The product price is automatically calculated to $1,750.
 For distributors and end-users, factors of 1.60 and 1.90 are specified respectively to their price lists, and their product prices would be auto-calculated to $1,600 and $1,900.

 Because the price lists are generated automatically, you save time and reduce possible errors that result from manual entry and calculation.
 An added benefit is that you can assign as many products to as many price lists as you require.

 Using Price Lists for a Purchase Cycle

-You can use price lists in SAP Business One similarly when setting up a purchase order for vendors such as manufacturers and wholesalers.
+You can use them in SAP Business One similarly when setting up a purchase order for vendors such as manufacturers and wholesalers.
 As with a sales cycle, the price list is linked to a business partner, and you can assign a factor to the base price.
 Using the base price of $1,000 again, you can assign factors of 0.80 and 0.70 to wholesalers and manufacturers, respectively.
 When you create a purchase order for wholesalers, you select the price list for wholesalers, and the final product price will be $800.
 Likewise, selecting the price list for manufacturers will yield a final product price of $700.